 In building a common response to Russia’s war of aggression against Ukraine, the European Union (EU) has had to overcome historically different attitudes towards Russia as well as different degrees of dependence.
-While the war has been raging since February 2022, this panel discussion will seek to lay out possible next steps in EU policy, addressing defence, energy and sanctions issues.
-It will draw on insights from the newly published TEPSA book “Russia and the Future of Europe: Views from the Capitals“, which gathers 41 analyses of national debates on policy towards Russia within the EU and in its neighbourhood, written by experts from the TEPSA network and beyond.
+While the war has been raging since February 2022, this panel discussion examined possible next steps in EU policy, addressing defence, energy and sanctions issues.
+It drew on insights from the newly published TEPSA book “Russia and the Future of Europe: Views from the Capitals“, which gathers 41 analyses of national debates on policy towards Russia within the EU and in its neighbourhood, written by experts from the TEPSA network and beyond.

-In cooperation with the EGMONT Royal Institute for International Relations, TEPSA is organising a public debate on the next steps Europe can take in order to respond to Russia’s war of aggression against Ukraine.
-It will take place on October 10 at 18:00 CET, in Club Albert (Rue des Petits Carmes 20, 1000, Brussels).
+In cooperation with the EGMONT Royal Institute for International Relations, TEPSA organised a public debate on the next steps Europe can take in order to respond to Russia’s war of aggression against Ukraine.
+It took place on October 10 at 18:00 CET, in Club Albert (Rue des Petits Carmes 24, 1000, Brussels).
 Bound by the motto “United in Diversity”, the EU nevertheless suffers from great diversity in the political priorities of its 27 Member States, making it difficult to speak with a single voice especially in the area of foreign policy.
 In this debate, we seek to find a path forward to build unity from diversity, and level up the EU’s response to Russia’s crime of aggression.
-The panel will be followed by an open Q&A and drinks reception.
+The panel was followed by an open Q&A and drinks reception.

 - Heidi Hautala MEP, Vice-President of the European Parliament;

 - Stefano Sannino, Secretary-General of the European External Action Service;